Did you know these fast facts about London theatre costumes

 The Dreamgirls wear dazzling outfits throughout the entire show.
 Lighting up the Savoy in a variety of colours and cuts, the Dreamgirls change 16 times during the performance.
 But with 30,000 sequins sewn onto the show’s costumes, their wardrobes perfectly capture the Motown spirit.

-Rocking back to the West End, Bat Out of Hell hasn’t scrimped on using leather to create the perfect costumes.
+Bat Out of Hell hasn’t scrimped on using leather to create the perfect costumes.
 To produce the wardrobe, 500 square feet of leather was used to really get the biker look across to audiences!

-With 350 costumes in Strictly Ballroom and each one taking up to 150 hours to complete, the finished wardrobe has the potential to have taken up to 52,500 man hours, an equivalent of 6 years.
+With 350 outfits in Strictly Ballroom and each one taking up to 150 hours to complete, the finished wardrobe has the potential to have taken up to 52,500 man hours, an equivalent of 6 years.

 Sending us to Agrabah, Aladdin symbolises a treasure trove of glitz.
 With vibrant colours across the colour spectrum, there are 1,125 fabrics used in the entire production decorated with 712 types of beading to add an exotic feel to each scene.
 136 individual costume designs feature in the show, but one that stands out is the Friend Like Me costume.
 Adorned in 1,428 crystals per pair of trousers, the musical number really goes off with a bang!